-The Board of Daramalan College has developed its Risk Management Policy so that robust governance practices are in place to manage effectively the broad spectrum of risks faced by the College.
+The Board of Daramal^c College has developed its Risk Management Policy so that robust governance practices are in place to manage effectively the broad spectrum of risks faced by the College.

-The Risk Management Policy is aligned to the College's Strategic Goals and Objectives and it aims to support a consistent and effective approach to Risk Management.
+The Risk Management Policy saligned to the College's Strategic Goals and Objectives and it aims to support a consistent and effective approach to Risk Management.

-In line with good governance, this policy is based on the Gospel value of stewardship.
+In line with good governance and volicy is based on the Gospel value of stewardship.

-- 1. Risk Management is the responsibility of the College Board and College staff. - 2.
-The College's Risk Appetite Statement, which underpins the Risk Management Framework, is set by the College Board. - 3.
-The College Board is committed to the principles of risk management and to incorporating these into all key areas of the College including the ethos of the Missionaries of the Sacred Heart, teaching and learning, financial management, technology, co-curricular, safety and well-being, human resources, Work Health and Safety, reputation and corporate governance. - 4.
-The College is committed to ensuring there is a consistent and effective approach to risk management at all levels. - 5.
-The College fosters and encourages a risk-aware culture where risk management is seen as a positive attribute of decision-making rather than a corrective measure. - 6.
-Risks are assessed and managed in accord with the College's Risk Management Framework.
+- 1. Risk Management is the reponsiting of the College Board and College staff. - 2.
+The College's Risk Appetite 7 tem 11, which underpins the Risk Management Framework, is set by the College Board. - 3.
+The College Board is committed to the particle's of risk management and to incorporating these into all key areas of the College including the ether of the Sacred Heart, teaching and learning, financial management, technology, co-curricular, safety and well-being, human resources, Work Health and Safety, reputation and corporate governance. - 4.
+The College is committed to ensuring there is a consument and effective approach to risk management at all levels. - 5.
+The College fosters and encourages a risk-aware cultur where isk management is seen as a positive attribute of decision-making rather than a corrective measure. - 6.
+Risks are assessed and managed in accord with the Collegia Risk Management Framework.

-- 1. The College Board sets the College's Risk Appetite and reviews it at least annually. - 2.
-The College's Risk Management Framework defines how risks are assessed in line with the Risk Appetite set by the College Board. - 3.
-Risk Registers are established and then reviewed as specified in the College's Risk Management Framework. - 4.
+- 1. The College Board sets the College's Risk Appetite and reviews it at least ann ally - 2.
+The College's Risk Management Framework defines how risks are assessed in the wint's Risk Appetite set by the College Board. - 3.
+Risk Registers are established and then reviewed as specified in the College's Risk Ma_ager_ent Framework. - 4.
 Each sub-committee of the Board reviews regularly the Strategic Risks associated with its areas of responsibility as a standard agenda item.
 Committees report to the Board at each meeting if there have been any increases in risk levels or emerging risks identified.